 The keyboard assembly consists of a heavy-gauge sheetmetal plate that serves as a backbone that contains the keyswitches, and two circuit boards stacked one atop another below the keys.
 One board contains the coil windings and transistor amplifiers, and is located underneath the keyboard plate, with the encoding board mounted on top of this circuit board.

 Keyboard Encoding Circuit Board

 The encoding circuit board turns the keypresses into binary codes that are recognized by the rest of the electronics, as well as providing keyboard error detection circuitry that detects the accidental depression of more than one key at a time.
-The Hall-effect design is electronically complex, but also electronically clean, meaning that there's no electrical "bounce" caused by mechanical switching action.
+This keyboard design is electronically complex, but also electronically clean, meaning that there's no electrical bounce caused by mechanical switching action.
 It also makes for a smooth and quiet keyboard from an operator's point of view.
 This design features no moving parts (other than the key itself), making for a very reliable and long-lived keyboard.
-The keyboard on the exhibited EDC-III operates as smoothly and positively now as it did when new over 30 years ago.
+The keyboard on the exhibited EDC-III operates as smoothly and positively now as it did when new over 40 years ago.
 While this design is more costly to produce than other more conventional keyboard designs, it is clear that the designers of this calculator were more concerned about quality and reliability than bottom line cost.

 The Delay Line under bottom board of logic stack(in aluminum housing)